Willamette, Revisited

 Maybe it was this revelation about the nature of fighting, maybe it was the testosterone in the air, or maybe just some part of me wanting to prove I was still young.
 Whatever it was, before I know it, I’d grabbed Oscar from behind, and dragged him to the ground.

 A crowd reforms.
-Coated in dust and sand, I strain to get my arm around his neck from behind, trying to force a chokehold.
+Coated in dust and sand, I strain to get my arm around his neck from behind, forcing a chokehold.
 He fights back, and twists hard to the side.
 Now I’m in front of him, trying to turn him back around.
 He raises an arm against me, and we lock into position.
-We heave in exhaustion, staring open eyed, unable to move, and after ten, frozen, seconds I relax my grip, and the yells of the crowd fade away.
+We heave in exhaustion, staring wide-eyed, unable to move, and after ten, frozen, seconds I relax my grip, and the yells of the crowd fade away.

-We fall back, arms stil intertwined, stare at the sky, and quietly laugh.
+We fall back, arms still tangled, stare at the sky, and quietly laugh.

 Maybe Fight Club had something figured out.